 This is no different for wedges as they can come in many different types with many different features.

 These can range from different lofts, different price points and different levels of forgiveness.

 We’ve summarised our favourite golf wedges for backspin which will give you a detailed idea of which one might be right for you.
-By choosing the right one you can lower your handicap for the next time that you need to use a golf handicap calculator.
+By choosing the right one you can lower your handicap in golf for the next time that you need to use a golf handicap calculator.

 examples Of 50 Yard Pitch Shots